adshares/adshares-docs/protocol2/definitions/index.rst

 .. _protocol-definitions-cp:

-CP
+Context Platform
-^^
+^^^^^^^^^^^^^^^^
-*Context Platform*, i.e. an IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`, and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about the properties of a specific :ref:`User <protocol-definitions-user>`, :ref:`Site <protocol-definitions-site>` or :ref:`Device <protocol-definitions-device>`.
+An IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`, and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about the properties of a specific :ref:`User <protocol-definitions-user>`, :ref:`Site <protocol-definitions-site>` or :ref:`Device <protocol-definitions-device>`.

-Internally, :ref:`CP <protocol-definitions-cp>` might consist of sub-modules, such as:
+Internally, :ref:`Context Platform <protocol-definitions-cp>` might consist of sub-modules, such as:

 .. _protocol-definitions-ucp:

-UCP
+User Context Platform
-"""
+"""""""""""""""""""""
-*User Context Platform*, i.e. an IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`User <protocol-definitions-user>`.
+An IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`User <protocol-definitions-user>`.

 .. _protocol-definitions-scp:

-SCP
+Site Context Platform
-"""
+"""""""""""""""""""""
-*Site Context Platform*, i.e. an IT platform whose role is to collect & manage data about :ref:`Sites <protocol-definitions-site>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Site <protocol-definitions-site>`.
+An IT platform whose role is to collect & manage data about :ref:`Sites <protocol-definitions-site>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Site <protocol-definitions-site>`.

 .. _protocol-definitions-dcp:

-DCP
+Device Context Platform
-"""
+"""""""""""""""""""""""
-*Device Context Platform*, i.e. an IT platform whose role is to collect & manage data about :ref:`Devices <protocol-definitions-device>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Device <protocol-definitions-device>`.
+An IT platform whose role is to collect & manage data about :ref:`Devices <protocol-definitions-device>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Device <protocol-definitions-device>`.

 .. note::
-    :ref:`SSP <protocol-definitions-ssp>` and :ref:`DSP <protocol-definitions-dsp>` need to decide which instances of :ref:`CP <protocol-definitions-cp>` they trust and independently query them.
+    :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` need to decide which instances of :ref:`Context Platform <protocol-definitions-cp>` they trust and independently query them.
-    Even if :ref:`SSP <protocol-definitions-ssp>` and :ref:`DSP <protocol-definitions-dsp>` end up trusting the same instance of :ref:`CP <protocol-definitions-cp>`, they need to query it separately.
+    Even if :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` end up trusting the same instance of :ref:`Context Platform <protocol-definitions-cp>`, they need to query it separately.

 .. _protocol-definitions-tagginginfrastructure: